HT Tatran Prešov: History

-The official establishment of the club begins in 1952 under the name Slavia CSSA.
-In 1954, Tatran successfully qualified for the championship of Czechoslovakia, where they won their first historic bronze medal.
+The official establishment of the club was in 1952 under the name Slavia CSSA.
+In 1954, Tatran qualified for the championship of Czechoslovakia, where they won their first historic bronze medal.
 In 1967, the national team of Czechoslovakia became world champion in Sweden.
-Four Tatran Presov players were in the national team at that time: Anton Frolo, Martin Gregor, Vladimir Seruga and Rudolf Horváth.
+Four Tatran Prešov players were in the national team at that time: Anton Frolo, Martin Gregor, Vladimir Seruga and Rudolf Horváth.
 In the 1968/1969 season, Tatran won its first Czechoslovak league title.
 The second golden record was brought immediately by the 1970/71 season.
 In the 1971/72 season, Tatran achieved its greatest international success, where it only reached the semi-finals of the European Champions Cup, where VfL Gummersbach defeated it in the fight to advance to the finals.
 After the independence of Slovakia, from the 1993/94 season, various lobby groups took turns in the management of the club.
-The most difficult period of men's handball in Eperjes has come, there were frequent personnel changes in the club management, financial conditions brought the club to the brink of collapse.
-Miloslav Chmeliar took over the club from the summer of 2001.
+The most difficult period of men's handball in Prešov had come, there were frequent personnel changes in the club management, financial conditions brought the club to the brink of collapse.
+Miloslav Chmeliar took over the club in the summer of 2001.
 From then on, the team became stronger financially and personally, and could finally operate under decent conditions.
-In recent years, Tatran has developed into the most successful and strongest club in Slovakia.
-In the last decade, the club has grown into a serial champion of its country.
+From 2004, Tatran developed into the most successful and strongest club in Slovakia, winning 19 championships in the next 22 years.
+In 2026, the club won the Slovak Handball Cup for the 26th time.